aringh/data-driven_nonsmooth_optimization/README.md

 Data-drive nonsmooth optimization
 =====================================

 This repository contains the code for the article "Data-driven nonsmooth optimization" by S. Banert, A. Ringh, J. Adler, J. Karlsson, and O. Öktem.
+An arxiv version of the article can be found [here](https://arxiv.org/abs/1808.00946).

 Contents
 --------